-Kattegattleden is Sweden’s first national cycle route and a large part of the trail is car-free.
+Kattegattleden is Sweden’s first national cycle route.
 Beautiful fields are interspersed with sweeping views of the sea and all along the trail you will find delightful excursions, fine views and interesting sights.
 The entire trail is divided into 8 sections, so you can pick and choose the stretch you want.

 Stage 1.
 Helsingborg – Höganäs